rsmith-nl/real-remove/README.rst

 It will e.g. not work on log-structured file systems or copy-on-write file systems.
 On such file systems there is no guarantee that writing to the beginning of a file actually overwrites the same physical area that the content originally was in.
-This probably includes SSD and flash drives.
+This includes SSD and flash drives.

 License